Back to all blogs

 When your results are ready, they will be presented in a clear report.
 However, it is vital to remember that blood test results are not a diagnosis.
 They are a snapshot of one moment in time.
 If you want a practical guide to interpreting them, read how to read my thyroid blood test results.

-• The "Normal" vs. "Optimal" Debate: Some people feel unwell even when their results are at the very edge of the "normal" range.
+Some people feel unwell even when their results are at the very edge of the "normal" range.
 This is why discussing your symptoms alongside your results is so important.
+Discussion with a specialist can help determine if your "normal" is actually "optimal" for your body.

 Why Ferritin and Vitamins Matter